 For media looking for photos, bios, and contact info, look no further.

-Dr. Sandra Glahn is Associate Professor in Media and Worship at Dallas Theological Seminary (DTS).
-She holds a Master of Theology degree from DTS and a Ph.D. in The Humanities—Aesthetic Studies from the University of Texas at Dallas.
-The author or coauthor of more than twenty books, Dr. Glahn served as editor in chief for DTS’s flagship magazine, Kindred Spirit, for seventeen years.
+Dr. Sandra Glahn is Professor of Media and Worship at Dallas Theological Seminary (DTS).
+She holds a Master of Theology degree from DTS and a Ph.D. in The Humanities–Aesthetic Studies from the University of Texas at Dallas.
+The author or coauthor of more than twenty books, Dr. Glahn served as editor in chief of DTS’s flagship magazine, Kindred Spirit, for seventeen years.
 She is a frequent retreat speaker whose areas of expertise are in Bible books and backgrounds, women’s history and issues, the history of ideas about gender, sexuality and ethics, and writing for publication.